TRIQS/triqs/doc/installation/ubuntu.rst

     sudo update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-4.9 60 --slave /usr/bin/g++ g++ /usr/bin/g++-4.9
     sudo update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-4.8 40 --slave /usr/bin/g++ g++ /usr/bin/g++-4.8

+  This procedure installs gcc 4.9, and (in the last lines) sets up the default compiler (g++, gcc) to point to the 4.9 version.
+The TRIQS developers uses this routinely on several machines, it does not affect the rest of the distribution.

+* Install clang 3.6, as packaged in Ubuntu.

 Building the documentation
 -------------------------------